AusterweilLab/jarjar/docs/index.rst

 -----------------

 We also made a :doc:`command line tool </clt>` for use outside of python scripts.
-The command line tool adds functionality to execute processes and send messages when they complete.
+The command line tool adds functionality to execute processes and send messages when they are complete.

  .. code-block:: shell